 A stock market crash is a correction or realignment of the value of stocks.
 A correction means that the stocks that form the basis of a stock index are deemed to be over-valued, and a sell-off begins.
-Stock market crashes can be extremely volatile and fall quickly due to the level of psychological fear in the market.
+Stock market crashes can be extremely volatile and fall quickly due to psychological fear in the market.

 Why Do Stock Markets Crash?

 A stock market crashes because stock market investors lose confidence in the value of the equities they own.
 If you believe that the future earnings potential of stocks you own will be diminished, you will seek to sell the stock before it decreases in price; when many investors start selling simultaneously, this causes a crash.

 If you observe any long-term chart of any major stock index, you will see that it increases in value.
 There has never been a 20-year period when the stock market has not increased in value.

 Stock markets go up because the companies that issue stock continually seek to improve their business, create better products and services, become more efficient, and generate more revenue and profits.
 These activities add value to a company, and it is this continuous value increase that grows the value of the stock and, therefore, the value of the stock market.

 When Did The Stock Market Crash?